lebao3105/Commands-collection/wiki/Building-and-running-CC.md

 * CC is written and made to run on Linux;
 * CC has a little bit of code for BSDs + Darwin;
-* CC should run on other UNIXes;
+* CC should run on many other UNIXes - some workarounds maybe required;
-* CC is NOT guaranteed to be compiled for Windows!
-You may need MSYS2 / Cygwin / Mingw.
+* CC does NOT compile on Windows!
+WSL doesn't count.
+Most stuff here is done using UNIX/POSIX functions.

 Do not ask for support for dated/dead OSes / versions.